florianhartig/BayesianTools/BayesianTools/CRAN.md

 ### Submission 1

-This is minor update that was neccesary because of a change to behavior of class(matrix) in CRAN devel, see https://github.com/florianhartig/BayesianTools/issues/191
+This is minor update that was neccesary because of a change to behavior of class(matrix) in CRAN devel, see https://github.com/florianhartig/BayesianTools/issues/191.
+See NEWS for changes.

 This release was tested without apparent problems under